Daniangio/pigsattack/GAME_RULES.md

 - **Weight Token** ⏫
   - Placed on **Massive threats**
   - Each Weight increases that threat’s **Green cost by +1G**
+  - Threats cannot have more than 5 *Weight tokens** placed on

 - **Enrage Token** 🔥
   - Placed on **any threat** that becomes Enraged